ePages-de/epages-docs/_posts/2017/2017-07-20-fullstack-london-of-dragons-and-numbers.md

 Thanks to [@thekwasti](https://twitter.com/thekwasti) I recently started writing some TypeScript (or rather screwing with the TS he wrote).
 I also know decorators (for the spec has been deprecated and was still not reintroduced).

-[Damjan Vujnovic](https://twitter.com/returnthis) was (accidentally) picking up Crockfords _numbers_ theme while doing his (vivid) introduction.
+[Damjan Vujnovic](https://twitter.com/returnthis) was (accidentally) picking up Crockford's _numbers_ theme while doing his (vivid) introduction.
-Decorators are an excellent way to let all of you function be responsible for a single purpose and "inject" every other (reusable) behaviour, such as logging or measuring.
+Decorators are an excellent way to let all of your functions be responsible for a single purpose and "inject" every other (reusable) behaviour, such as logging or measuring.
 This insight does not only apply to TypeScript but can also be used when decorators come (back) to the JavaScript language since they are basically sugar for higher-order functions.

 The most interesting example was a timeout decorator that could be used to let an async operation fail if it took longer than specified.